avoguga/strapi-nz/README.md

 A quick description of your strapi application

-yarn i - para instalar as dependencias com yarn
+yarn install - para instalar as dependencias com yarn

 npm i - para instalar as dependencias com npm